-Most of the coursework is asynchronous, meaning that there are not specific times that you need to be in the course.
+Coursework in the LDT Online Program is asynchronous, meaning that there are not specific times that you need to be in the course.
 However, interaction with your instructor and peers is a major component of our classes.
 As an online student at Purdue University, you’ll log into a virtual online classroom interface that includes areas for assignments, discussion boards, e-mail, and more.
 Just like in a traditional classroom, you’ll complete coursework and exams and interact with your instructor and classmates, but it will all be online.
 You can access and work on your coursework at any time—you just need to complete your assignments according to the schedule posted by your professor.

 No. Instead of a thesis, you will complete a portfolio project, which can have practical applications to your current place of work.

-The online MSED in Learning Design and Technology at Purdue University requires a total of 35 credit hours, including 29 credit hours of required courses and six credit hours or electives.
+The online MSED in Learning Design and Technology at Purdue University requires a total of 32 credit hours, including 26 credit hours of required courses and 6 credit hours or electives.

 The academic experience varies by student; however, we recommend that students plan to spend 15-25 hours per week for each course they take.